codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the late tomato say to the early tomato?
-I’ll ketch up
+Why did the sentence fail the driving test?
+It never came to a full stop.

 ## Daily Trivia

-Which kind of algorithm is Ron Rivest not famous for creating?
+Which programming language was developed by Sun Microsystems in 1995?
- 1. Stream cipher
+ 1. Python
- 2. Asymmetric encryption
+ 2. Solaris OS
- 3. Hashing algorithm
+ 3. C++
- 4. Secret sharing scheme
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Secret sharing scheme
+  Java
 </details>